 Understanding Squatter’s Rights in New York: The Basics

 This occupation must be exclusive, meaning that the squatter must possess the property without sharing it with the owner or other individuals.
 Additionally, the possession must be hostile, meaning that the squatter’s presence is against the owner’s wishes.
-The squatter must also demonstrate actual possession, which involves physically using and maintaining the property as if they were the true owner.
+The squatter must also demonstrate actual possession, which involves physically using and maintaining the property as if they were the actual owner.
 Lastly, the squatter’s possession must be uninterrupted for the required time period.
 It is important to note that squatter’s rights do not apply to all types of properties, such as government-owned land or properties with certain legal protections.
 To navigate the complexities of squatter’s rights in New York, it is advisable to seek legal counsel to ensure compliance with the law and protect your property rights.

 Definition and Explanation of Squatting Laws in New York